 1 tsp. finely grated fresh lemon zest

-Preheat oven to 325°F. On the stovetop heat a braiser or large pot over medium-high heat.
-Season osso buco with salt and pepper.
+Preheat oven to 325°F. Combine the herb rub ingredients and rub the mixture on all sides of the meat.
+Season meat with salt and pepper.
+On the stovetop heat a braiser or large dutch oven over medium-high heat.
 Add butter and olive oil to pot then, working in small batches, brown osso buco on both sides.
 Remove browned osso buco to a platter.
 Reduce heat to medium and sauté onion until golden brown, adding a little more butter/olive oil if necessary.
 Add carrot and celery and sauté until tender.
 Add garlic and sauté 1 minute (don’t let it burn).
-Add red wine and deglaze the pot by scraping up the crusty bits with a wooden spoon or spatula.
-Add tomatoes, beef broth, bay leaves, and thyme to pot.
+Add red wine and deglaze the pot by scraping up the fond (the crusty bits) with a wooden spoon or spatula.
+Add tomatoes, beef broth, bay leaves, and rosemary to pot.
 Return the osso buco to the pan along with any accumulated juices.